Nikon D610 vs Sony A7S

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More modern: Was introduced somewhat (5 months) more recently.

-If the count of relative strengths (bullet points above) is taken as a measure, the D610 emerges as the winner of the contest (15 : 13 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the D610 comes out slightly ahead of the A7S (15 : 14 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Nikon D610 and the Sony A7S place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.